Updated May 11, 2017

 Chicago Coalition for the Homeless (CCH) is advocating for two statewide reentry measures that would limit the barrier to jobs, housing and higher education that are triggered by a criminal background check.
+Both bills have passed the Illinois House and are under consideration in the Senate.

 The CCH Reentry Project partners in the Restoring Rights and Opportunities Coalition of Illinois (RROCI), organized in 2015 by CCH, Cabrini Green Legal Aid, Community Renewal Society, and Heartland Alliance.
 RROCI advocates for policies that remove barriers for ex-offenders in reentry, including lifetime employment bans.